 For example, if Amazon does place an ad of your product and you get suspended by Google.
 You can not get your account unsuspended.

 I have one client that was heavily advertising and focused on increasing there own Amazon store.
-While they had great successes and with profit, from the beginning I mentioned that any ad spent towards 3rd party sites are wasted!
+While they had great successes and with profit, from the beginning, I mentioned that any ad spent towards 3rd party sites is wasted!
 You might think, how is this possible when the client is successful?

 When advertising, you are spending money, essentially investment.
 This investment needs to be maximized.
-One dollar spent towards your own website has greater value than one dollar on your Amazon store.
+One dollar spent towards your website has a higher value than one dollar on your Amazon store.

-If you advertise instead on your own website, you start to open up lots of doors.
-The customer can now click on other products within your own site.
+If you advertise instead of your website, you start to open up lots of doors.
+The customer can now click on other products within your site.
 You gain remarketing data, to use for advertising or expanding on affinity or similar audiences.
 You build up a trust factor, personalization.
-More essential, you are creating brand awareness, customers will start to recognize your brand.
+More essential, you are creating brand awareness; customers will start to recognize your brand.

-So with this client success story, after 1 year of trying to convince them, I was able to stop all their amazon ads (During this period I was only advertising Shopping on their own site).
+So with this client success story, after one year of trying to convince them, I was able to stop all their amazon ads (During this period, I was only advertising Shopping on their site).
 This was also only possible due to my demonstration of how successful I was in growing their own website’s sales.
-Now already working 2 years with this client, we are continuing to see growth time over time.
+Now working two years with this client, we are continuing to see growth time over time.

-I care about my clients business and having a client waste huge amount of money on setup, fees, time, etc… Does more damage to the business, then from the get-go following policies.
+I care about my client’s business and having clients waste a huge amount of money on setup, fees, time and more does more damage to the company, then from the get-go following policies.

-Also by attempting to set up and advertise on Google Shopping, then getting suspended, will mean you are banned for life.
-So if you ever change your business strategy in the future, you will not be able to advertise on Google Shopping.
+There is a high risk of getting a lifetime ban by attempting to set up and advertise on Google Shopping.
+So if you ever change your business strategy in the future, you will not be able to advertise on Google Shopping, due to this ban.